-Figure 94 HDD General, Editing
+Figure 92 HDD General, Editing

-NOTE: To edit HDD property, you must set the HDD storage mode to Group.
-See Chapter Managing HDD Group.

-- 3. Set the HDD property to Read-only. - 4.
-Click OK to save settings and go back to the upper level menu.

-NOTES: You cannot save any files to a read-only HDD.
+- NOTE: To edit HDD property, you need to set the storage mode of the HDD to Group.
+See Chapter Managing HDD Group. - 3.
+Set the HDD property to Read-only. - 4.
+Click OK to save settings and go back to the upper level menu. - NOTES: You cannot save any files to a read-only HDD.
 If you want to save files to the HDD, change the property to R/W.